CrowdStrike/falconpy/samples/README.md

 ## Suggestions
-Got a suggestion for an example you'd like to see?
-One of the examples not working as expected?
+Do you have a suggestion for an example you'd like to see?
+Are one of the examples not working as expected?
 Let us know by posting a message to our [discussion board](https://github.com/CrowdStrike/falconpy/discussions).

 Have an example you've developed yourself that you'd like to share?  **_Excellent!_** Please review our [contributing guidelines](/CONTRIBUTING.md) and then submit a pull request.